yancl/process_monitor/README.md

 gateway
 =======

-Restful interface for set and get status of some service on some host.
+Restful setter and getter service for status of some service on some host.